All Episodes

 A lot of the original doctors in anti-aging medicine are Olympic physicians.

-Oxygenation is good, oxygenation is bad.
+Oxygenation is bad.

-Basically we are oxygen burning machines just like your car.
+Basically, we are oxygen-burning machines, just like your car.

 You take oxygen away from us, we don't do very well at all.

-those items within the mitochondria of our cells and the cells within the mitochondria
+And we burn those items within the mitochondria of our cells.

-the cell the energy to do the metabolic processes it needs for us to stay alive.
+And the cells within the mitochondria produce ATP, which is an energy molecule, Which is used by the cell to give life, to give the cell the energy to do the metabolic processes it needs for us to stay alive.

-Except that in the process of burning the glucose and the oxygen for fuel, we produce byproducts.
+And that's all good, except that in the process of burning the glucose and the oxygen for fuel, we produce byproducts.

 And these byproducts are largely free radicals.